 Let’s see how and when to use them.

 I’m not a big fan of running split tests across multiple campaigns.
 It becomes extremely hard to analyze and compare the data.

 The AdSet is where you define the budget and the audience targeting.
 Since this is where we define our audience, this is also the best place to create our audience split tests.

-Ads contains your designs and are usually used, within an AdSet to test images, texts, headlines.
+Ads contain your designs and are usually used, within an AdSet to test images, texts, headlines.

-If you’d like to split test your Facebook Ads with 5 pictures and gender, the best setup, according to Facebook Best Practice is:
+If you’d like to split test your Facebook Ads with 5 pictures and 2 genders, the best setup according to Facebook Best Practice is: